Topothesia: Examples

-However, this rhetorical term was apparent in other of Poe's works of fiction like “The Domain of Arnheim”.
+However, this rhetorical device is apparent in other of Poe's works of fiction like "The Domain of Arnheim".
 This short story was recognized for its repeated use of topothesia.
-According to author and professor at York University, Brett Zimmerman, “the tale’s entire second half is a description of Arnheim, an artificial paradise on Earth – “the phantom handiwork, conjointly, of the Sylphs, of the Fairies, of the Genii, and of the Gnomes” (6: 196).
-We also have “Landor’s Cottage: A Pendant to ‘The Domain of Arnheim’.”
-That piece really has no plot; it is extended topothesia – an exercise in picturesque description of a place…”
+According to author and professor at York University, Brett Zimmerman, "the tale’s entire second half is a description of Arnheim, an artificial paradise on Earth – 'the phantom handiwork, conjointly, of the Sylphs, of the Fairies, of the Genii, and of the Gnomes' (6: 196).
+We also have 'Landor’s Cottage: A Pendant to "The Domain of Arnheim".'
+That piece really has no plot; it is extended topothesia – an exercise in picturesque description of a place…"